Muchaaaaa/Independent-Project/README.md

 Java Script

 ## Support and contact details
-If you wish to contact me please do so through <link rel="contact" href="contact">
+If you wish to contact me please do so through sylviaslyg@gmail.com

 ### License
 [MIT](https://choosealicense.com/licenses/mit/) license